 If it makes sense, we advise students to identify a school that accepts Early Action applications.
 If your Early Action application is successful, a school that you might normally classify as a Target or Reach turns into a de facto Safety School and you can add another Target or Reach school to your list.

 Description: You can definitely afford it, but it’s a reach.

 These schools provide the most “bang for the buck” and frequently appear on lists that rank the “Best Value Colleges”.
 They tend to be highly competitive but offer generous financial aid packages to those who are accepted, and especially to those who are accepted and demonstrate a need for financial aid.
 Amherst College may be the poster child for this type of school.
 (Princeton too.)
 And state schools like University of Virginia and University of North Carolina – Chapel Hill also tend to be featured on such lists.

 Schools that fall into this category will vary from student to student because their willingness to offer financial aid often hinges on a family’s income.
 Top Colleges Are Cheaper Than You Think (Unless You’re Rich).
 So wealthy students may have fewer options in this category compared to students from more modest backgrounds.

 Description: You might not be able to afford it, but you can definitely get in.

 Number of Applications: 2

 You might look at this list and ask, “Why would someone apply to an expensive safety school?”
 Well, if earning scholarship money is a top priority, this type of school can be a good match for you!
-You place yourself in the running for scholarship money from colleges by applying to schools where you have a stronger academic profile than the average applicant – starting with GPA and test score data and searching on our map is a simple way to begin researching colleges where this might apply to you.
+You place yourself in the running for scholarship money from colleges by applying to schools where you have a stronger academic profile than the average applicant – starting with GPA and test score data is a simple way to begin researching colleges where this might apply to you.
 This process takes some research and also means you may need to cast a wide net, because no scholarship is guaranteed.